r-universe-org/recheck/README.md

 be slighlty different from what CRAN would show, though in practice it is rarely an issue.

+## On rcheckserver

+On GitHub actions we run the check inside the [rcheckserver](https://github.com/r-devel/rcheckserver) container.
+This container has exactly the same system libraries installed as the CRAN Debian server.
+Therefore we do not need to worry about system requirements: if the package can be built on CRAN, it can also build in the rcheckserver containers.

 ## How to use

 This will check your package and reverse dependencies from CRAN: